brendanmckenzie/kasbah/README.md

 See the generated .csproj files for how this reference is hooked up, or to customise the location of the Kasbah source code.

 Then using Visual Studio Code (or Visual Studio 2017+) you will be able to debug your website and the underlying Kasbah framework at the same time.

+To work on the Kasbah content management UI, run the following command from the `kasbah/src/Kasbah.ContentManagement.UI/` folder

+    npm install
+    npm run

 # Authors